 William Collins Whitney (1841-1904)

 He was born at Conway, Massachusetts, and was named for his maternal grandfather, William Collins, of Somers, Connecticut.
 He was educated at Yale where he was a Member of the Skull and Bones Society.
 He is best remembered as the U.S. Secretary of the Navy under Grover Cleveland, but he was a man with his fingers deep in some very tasty pies and through facilitating contracts and loans to himself and his cronies, he accumulated one of the largest fortunes of his era.
-His brother, Henry Melville Whitney, was President of the Metropolitan Steamship Company and the Dominion Iron & Steel Company, and was therefore well-placed when William decided the U.S. Navy needed a new, modern fleet...
+His brother, Henry Melville Whitney, was President of both the Metropolitan Steamship Company and the Dominion Iron & Steel Company, ie., he was well-placed when William decided the U.S. Navy needed a new, modern fleet...